 The Red Boucher Scholarship honors the late H.A.
 “Red” Boucher and was established by the Alaska Society for Technology in Education in 2008.

-- Applicant must be a graduating senior, or previous graduate, of an Alaskan high school.
+- Applicant must be a graduating senior, or previous graduate, of an Alaskan high school (public, private, or homeschool).

 - Applicants must be in good academic standing with a minimum cumulative GPA of 3.0.